Liu Yuan (Han-Zhao)

 Liu Yuan (劉淵, died 29 August 310), courtesy name Yuanhai (元海), also known by his posthumous name as the Emperor Guangwen of Han (Zhao) (漢(趙)光文帝) was the founding emperor of the Xiongnu-led Han-Zhao dynasty of China during the Sixteen Kingdoms period.
 Due to Tang dynasty naming taboo, he is referred to by his courtesy name as Liu Yuanhai (劉元海) in the Book of Jin.
+(Note: Liu Yuan (劉淵) shares the same given name as Emperor Gaozu of Tang, whose name is Li Yuan (李淵).)

 Liu Yuan was born into the aristocracy of the Five Divisions and was sent to the Chinese capital, Luoyang as a hostage during his youth, where he became highly sinicized and later held several government offices under the Western Jin dynasty.
-As the War of the Eight Princes weakened Jin authority in northern China, Liu Yuan was called upon by the Five Divisions to lead their rebellion, and in 304, he declared independence from the Jin and founded the Han-Zhao dynasty, one of the first of the Sixteen Kingdoms.
-His declaration, along with the founding of the Cheng-Han dynasty in Sichuan that same year, marked the formal end of the Western Jin's brief unification of China following the Three Kingdoms period.
+As the War of the Eight Princes weakened Jin authority in northern China, Liu Yuan was called upon by the Five Divisions to lead their rebellion, and in late 304, (Note: Sima Guang noted that when Li Xiong and Liu Yuan declared themselves independent from Jin in 304 differed across various sources.
+Emperor Hui's biography in Book of Jin dated this event to the 11th month of that year (corresponding to 14 Dec 304 to 11 Jan 305 in the Julian calendar), after Emperor Hui had entered Chang'an; the Chronicles of Huayang recorded that Li Xiong declared independence in the 10th month (14 Nov to 13 Dec 304), with one version dating the event to the 12th month (12 Jan to 10 Feb 305) instead.
+The Zizhi Tongjian followed the Sanshi Guo Chunqiu, Shiliuguo Chunqiu and Jin Chunqiu in dating Li Xiong and Liu Yuan declaring themselves independent to the 10th month.) he declared independence from the Jin and founded the Han-Zhao dynasty, one of the first of the Sixteen Kingdoms.
+His declaration, along with the founding of the Cheng-Han dynasty by Li Xiong in Sichuan that same year, marked the formal end of the Western Jin's brief unification of China following the Three Kingdoms period.

-His state of Han (renamed Zhao in 319) was initially depicted as a restoration of the Han dynasty, and as anti-Jin sentiment continued to grow, Liu Yuan soon found himself leading a coalition of Han Chinese and tribal rebels in northern China.
+His state of Han (renamed Zhao in 319) was initially depicted as a restoration of the Han dynasty; (Note: When declaring himself King of Han, Liu Yuan styled himself as a maternal nephew and younger brother of the Han emperors.) as anti-Jin sentiment continued to grow, Liu Yuan soon found himself leading a coalition of Han Chinese and tribal rebels in northern China.
 Though he would not live to see it, his family and generals would eventually drive the Jin dynasty out of the north of China.